Child corporal punishment laws: Norway

 School corporal punishment was explicitly prohibited in 1936.
 In 1972, an 1891 law that gave parents some right to use corporal punishment of their children was removed from the constitution of assault in the Penal Code, which made corporal punishment of children unlawful and punishable as assault.
 In order to clarify that violence towards children is not allowed, an explicit ban on corporal punishment of children came into force in 1987.

 However, the Supreme Court of Norway ruled in 2005 that a light "careful slap" applied immediately after the "offence" was still allowed.
 The legislature abolished this in 2010, and the current law is that any violence against children, including "careful slaps", is prohibited.

+Philippines

+Legislation to ban corporal punishment against children has been proposed in the Philippines.
+In 2023 under the 19th Congress, House Bills 8306 and House Bill 1269 were filed to penalize individuals practicing corporal punishment.

 Poland

 In 1783, Poland became the world's first country to outlaw school corporal punishment and the first Slavic country to outlaw corporal punishment.
 According to article 40 in the 1997 Constitution of Poland, "No one may be subjected to torture or cruel, inhuman, or degrading treatment or punishment.
 The application of corporal punishment shall be prohibited."
 However, there was a controversy whether parents' right to use corporal punishment of their children was supported by law or not, until 2010, when it became explicitly prohibited.